saieva/saieva.github.io/about.markdown

 Greetings.
 I am a Technology Manager in the NY / NJ / CT areas.
-My career experience is in financial services and healthcare leading IT Groups, Application Development teams, and managing technology initiatives for hedge funds, banks, a global Fortune 100 insurance company, and clinics specializing in orthobiologic treatments and regenerative medicine.
+My career experience is in financial services and healthcare leading IT Groups, Application Development teams, and managing technology initiatives for hedge funds, banks, a global insurance company, and clinics specializing in orthobiologic treatments and regenerative medicine.
+I've established digital capabilities for multiple startup businesses and I've been a Divisional CTO for a Fortune 100 company.

-I am the developer of MettleCVE, a vulnerability lookup tool for iPhone that's available for download from the [Apple App Store][MettleCVEAppURL].
+I am the developer of MettleCVE, a vulnerability lookup tool for iPhone that's available on [The Apple App Store][MettleCVEAppURL].

-I am a active Mentor in [NYU's Tandon School of Engineering Management of Technology Graduate Degree Program][NYUMoTURL].
+I am an active Mentor in [NYU's Tandon School of Engineering Management of Technology Graduate Degree Program][NYUMoTURL].

 I work independently and I am available to join your enterprise or startup project as a Technical Advisor or Software Consultant.
 I can fill an interim leadership role for your most important application and IT initiatives as CIO or CTO.